 Washington Capitals vs. Carolina Hurricanes

-• Highlights: All the highlights and analysis from Capital One Arena.
+• Game highlights: The biggest moments and running analysis from PNC Arena.
 Read more

 By Isabelle Khurshudyan